gaultier/blog/a_subtle_data_race_in_go.md

 The third log is definitely wrong.
 We would have expected:

 ```
-rate limiting...
+path=/ rate_limit_enabled=yes
-not rate limiting
+path=/admin rate_limit_enabled=no
-rate limiting...
+path=/ rate_limit_enabled=yes
-rate limiting...
+path=/ rate_limit_enabled=yes
 ```

 The non-admin section of the site should be rate limited, always.
 But it's apparently not, starting from the second request.
 Trying to access the admin section disables rate limiting for everyone, until the next server restart!
 So this data race just became a security vulnerability as well!

-In the real code at work it was actually not a security issue, since the parameter in question governed something related to metrics about rate limiting, so the consequence was only that some metrics were wrong.
+In the real code at work it was actually not a security issue, since the parameter in question governed something related to metrics about rate limiting, not rate limiting itself, so the consequence was only that some metrics were wrong.
 Which is how the bug was initially spotted.

 ## The fix